-But almost any attack hard or soft can cause a split second of distraction which puts a defender in a state of temporary confusion unable to see what is going on for a split second…
+Almost any attack hard or soft can cause a split second of distraction which puts a defender in a state of temporary confusion unable to see what is going on for a split second.

 The essence of a good reaction is the ability to identify the original attack as realistically reachable, and take advantage of counter attacking in the split second where the opponent is trying to reach you as you block or evade this attack.

-But lets say your opponent throws a kick in the air calculating exactly which direction you would be moving to escape, deflect or counter attack, and he managed to retract the kick before you counter attacked him, and send another attack in attempt to break your defense line, you could be in danger if you did not master the Pure Krav Maga Defenses vs. Kicks which include in their tactical execution an answer for this scenario as well.
+But lets say your opponent throws a kick in the air calculating exactly which direction you would be moving to escape, deflect or counter attack, and he managed to retract the kick before you counter attacked him, and send another attack attempting to break your defense line.
+You could be in danger if you did not master the Pure Krav Maga Defenses vs. Kicks which include in their tactical execution an answer for this scenario as well.

 The recipe for a good reaction lies in Pure Krav Maga's Techniques and Principles.
 Learning how to apply them is a crucial factor in this Training System.

 Once you mastered the techniques and principles, you need to go through a few simple drills where the training partner in the role of attacker is trying to change his same attack or combination of attacks and try to break your line of defense in the respective position.